AmadeusITGroup/cloud-cost-allocation/README.md

 ### Cost allocation types in cost allocation data

 The default value of *ProviderCostAllocationType* in cost allocation data is *'Key'*.
-Two other types of cost allocation are supported.
-They should be used on purpose, as they are quite tricky:
+Two other types of cost allocation are supported:
+1. *'CloudTagSelector'*
-- *'CloudTagSelector'*.
-The consumer service instances are not explicitly specified in the cost allocation data: they are inferred as the ones consuming the cloud cost items whose tags match the *ProviderCostAllocationCloudTagSelector* expression.
+    * The consumer service instances are not explicitly specified in the cost allocation data
+        * They are inferred as the ones consuming the cloud cost items whose tags match the *ProviderCostAllocationCloudTagSelector* expression
-The cost allocation keys are set as the amortized costs of the matching cloud cost items.
+    * The cost allocation keys are set as the amortized costs of the matching cloud cost items
-This type of cost allocation is convenient to allocate costs to consumer services that run directly on the cloud proportionally to their cloud costs.
+    * This type of cost allocation is convenient to allocate costs to consumer services that run directly on the cloud proportionally to their cloud costs
-Note that service cost allocation is "all or nothing" for a service instance: if consumer tags are set for some cost items of a service instance but not for others, then all the cost of the service instance will be allocated based on the cost allocation keys generated from the consumer tags that are set.
+    * Note that service cost allocation is "all or nothing" for each service instance
+        * If consumer tags are set for some cost items of a service instance but not for others, then all the cost of the service instance will be allocated based on the cost allocation keys generated from the consumer tags that are set
+        * In other words: The costs resources that do not have consumer tags will be allocated together with the costs of resources that have tags
+2. *'Cost'*
-- *'Cost'*.
-The cost is allocated to the consumer services proportionally to their amortized costs.
+    * The cost is allocated to the consumer services proportionally to their amortized costs
-Technically, amortized costs are globally allocated to service instances in a first time, in ignoring this type of cost allocation.
+    * Technically, amortized costs are globally allocated to service instances in a first time, in ignoring this type of cost allocation
-The amortized costs resulting from this cost allocation are used in a second time as cost allocation keys to perform the actual cost allocation.
+    * The amortized costs resulting from this cost allocation are used in a second pass as cost allocation keys to perform the actual cost allocation
-Although this type of cost allocation is convenient to avoid bothering about cost allocation keys, it can produce results that are hardly predictable and understandable, depending on the complexity of the global cost allocation hierarchy.
+    * Although this type of cost allocation is convenient to avoid bothering about cost allocation keys, it can produce results that are hardly predictable and understandable, depending on the complexity of the global cost allocation hierarchy

 Examples of *'CloudTagSelector'* and *'Cost'* cost allocation types are available in the test `test3`.

-An even more general type of cost allocation could be considered:
+In theory, an even more general type of cost allocation could be considered:
+- *'ConsumerTagSelector'*
-- *'ConsumerTagSelector'*.
-Cost would be allocated to service instances whose cost items match the *ProviderCostAllocationConsumerTagSelector* expression proportionally to their amortized costs.
+    * Cost would be allocated to service instances whose cost items match the *ProviderCostAllocationConsumerTagSelector* expression proportionally to their amortized costs
+    * While being more generic, this type of cost allocation can be even less predictable
-This type of cost allocation is maybe too tricky, too unpredictable.
-It was not needed so far, so not implemented.
+    * This type of cost allocation has not be required and thus implemented yet

 ## Configuration

 Python `configparser` is used to manage the configuration.
 Here are the configuration parameters with examples: